Gravity and the Hierarchy Problem: Summary and conclusions

 We introduced in this paper a model which implements a mechanism where the hierarchy between the Planck and electro-weak scales is by construction a consequence of gravity mediation.
 We therefore started from the scale invariant Standard Model and added an additional QCD-like $G$-sector which is also scale invariant.
 The particle content is chosen to be orthogonal such that no scalar, Yukawa or $U(1)$ kinetic mixing portal terms connect the SM and $G$ sectors.
 A gravitational sector is added as scale invariant, renormalizable quadratic gravity \cite{Stelle:1976gc}.

+The gauge coupling in the $G$-sector is chosen such that a gluon condensate $\langle F^2\rangle$ with the scale $\Lambda_F$ and a chiral condensate $\langle \bar{\psi}\psi\rangle$ with the scale $\Lambda_\psi$ occur at an energy scale higher than the Planck scale.
+We have argued that the gluon condensate plays a more essential role in the breaking of scale invariance because it is the non-abelian nature of the gluon dynamics that dictates ultraviolet as well as infrared physics.
+Both condensations in a curved spacetime background generate dynamically via dimensional transmutation the Einstein-Hilbert term.
+Since the chiral condensate yields a wrong sign for the Einstein-Hilbert term, we have assumed that that the total non-perturbative effects in the G sector (dominated by the gluon dynamics) lead to a correct sign for the Einstein-Hilbert term.

-The gauge coupling in the $G$-sector is chosen such that bilinear-fermi condensation occurs at an energy scale higher than the Planck scale.
-This breaks the chiral symmetry in the $G$-sector which generates dynamically via dimensional transmutation the Planck mass $M_\text{Pl}$.
-This breaking is studied in the language of an effective field theory (the NJL theory) where the non-minimal coupling of the composite scalar $\sigma$ (the dilaton of the chiral symmetry breaking) to $R$ generates the Einstein-Hilbert term for gravity once $\sigma$ acquires a VEV.
-Here it is important to note that a tree level portal term $H^\dag H\sigma^\dag\sigma$ does not exist due to the orthogonality of the fundamental fields in the SM and $G$ sectors.
-The non-minimal coupling of the composite state $\sigma$ and that of the fundamental Higgs $H$ are therefore linked by gravity at the loop level, inducing a gravitationally suppressed portal term $\sigma^2 H^\dag H$ and consequently a Higgs mass term.
+These condensations correspond both to a VEV of a local singlet composite operator which can be effectively seen as a composite scalar field.
+Here it is important to note that tree level portal couplings of the Higgs with these effective scalars do not exist due to the orthogonality of the fundamental fields in the SM and $G$ sectors.
+The generation of the Einstein-Hilbert term via dimensional transmutation can be then understood in terms of the non-minimal couplings of the effective scalars, which are generated through gravitational interactions.
+These non-minimal couplings and that of the fundamental Higgs are successively linked by gravity at the loop level, inducing a gravitationally suppressed portal term and consequently a Higgs mass term.
 There are two different contributions to the induced Higgs mass $(-2 \mu^2_H)^{1/2}$; the scalaron and spin-two ghost contributions, each proportional to its mass squared, i.e., $m^2_\phi/M_\text{Pl}$ and $m^2_\text{gh}/M_\text{Pl}$, respectively.